-Believe it or not, the Ducks women’s indoor track team is going on its sixth consecutive week as the #1 team in the entire country.
+Believe it or not, the Ducks women’s indoor track team is going on its sixth consecutive week as the No. 1 team in the entire country.
 Believe it, it’s true.
 This team is so good that this past week they had an “off week” if you can call it that, and dropped in their points total after the Husky Classic.
-No big deal, they still have a commanding 41 point lead over the #2 Clemson Tigers.
+No big deal, they still have a commanding 41 point lead over the No. 2 Clemson Tigers.
 This pack of runners is insanely good and shows no sign of slowing down.

 But running for these women is not just a sport, it’s life.
 English Gardner, Jordan Hasay, Brianne Theisen, Anne Kesselring, Rebecca Friday and Alex Kosinski can be considered “the heartbeat” of the Runnin’ Ducks.
 They are not just the “most notable runners” on Oregon’s lineup card; they are leaders, on and off the track.

 For the runners mentioned, it’s not about how fast or talented they are that makes them phenomenal.
 It is about how mentally focused and prepared they are that makes them great competitors and has helped earn the Ducks the top ranking in the NCAA.
 They show that establishing mental focus at an early age helps build success.